xesco/castools/docs/CASFILE.md

 **How MSX hardware actually detects bits:**

 The MSX doesn't directly measure frequencies.
 Instead, it measures the time between zero crossings (when the signal crosses zero amplitude) by counting CPU T-states.

-The process:
+**Zero crossing intervals at 1200 baud:**
+- 1200 Hz: half-cycle = 416.7 µs = 1491 T-states (`LONG` = 0-bit)
+- 2400 Hz: half-cycle = 208.3 µs = 746  T-states (`SHORT` = 1-bit)

-1. **Wait for zero crossing** - Detect when signal crosses zero (consumes up to half a cycle)
+1. **Wait for zero crossing** - Detect when signal crosses zero
-2. **Start timer** - Begin counting CPU T-states (cycles)
+2. **Start timer** - Begin counting CPU T-states (CPU cycles)
 3. **Wait for next zero crossing** - One half-cycle later
-4. **Stop timer** - End measurement (we've now consumed roughly a full cycle)
+4. **Stop timer** - End measurement
-5. **Compare with thresholds** - If time is SHORT, it's a 1-bit.
-If LONG, it's a 0-bit
+5. **Compare with thresholds** - If time is `SHORT`, it's a 1-bit.
+If `LONG`, it's a 0-bit

-**Zero crossing intervals at 1200 baud:**
-- 1200 Hz: half-cycle = 416.7 µs = 1491 T-states (LONG = 0-bit)
-- 2400 Hz: half-cycle = 208.3 µs = 746 T-states (SHORT = 1-bit)

-**Key point:** Although we measure the duration of one half-cycle, we consume approximately a full cycle of signal to do so (waiting for the first zero crossing, then measuring to the next one).
-This is why 0-bits are 1 full cycle and 1-bits are 2 full cycles.
+**Why different cycle counts:** The FSK encoding deliberately uses 1 cycle at 1200 Hz for 0-bits and 2 cycles at 2400 Hz for 1-bits.
+Both bit types take the same time duration (833.3 µs at 1200 baud), but 1-bits contain twice as many wave cycles at twice the frequency.
+The MSX detects which bit was sent by measuring the time between zero crossings—a longer interval indicates a 0-bit, while a shorter interval indicates a 1-bit.

 This timing-based method is more reliable than trying to measure exact frequencies, especially with tape speed variations and analog signal degradation.